finnporter/100-days-of-code/log.md

 **Thoughts** Using crappy train Wi-Fi to keep up the streak.
 Internet has never been slower.
 I wanted to do looping and ranges and in more than one hour but the wifi simply wasn't good enough for video streaming.

 **Link(s) to work**

+### Day 5: Jan 23, Monday

+**Today's Progress**: I've revised a little bit and gone on to ranges

+**Thoughts** Travel and being sick has made it impossible for me to keep my streak going.
+But I am determined to be back now.
+Finger's crossed, I won't fall ill again so soon.

+**Link(s) to work**